tpq/propr/README.md

 devtools::install_github("tpq/propr")
 ```

-    ## Skipping install for github remote, the SHA1 (b1658bc8) has not changed since last install.
+    ## Skipping install for github remote, the SHA1 (62e70934) has not changed since last install.
     ##   Use `force = TRUE` to force installation

 ``` r
 library(propr)
 ```

-The principal functions in `propr` include: (1) `phit`, for the calculation of \(\phi\), and (2) `perb`, for the calculation of \(\rho\).
+The principal functions in `propr` include: (1) `phit`, for the calculation of , and (2) `perb`, for the calculation of .
 In the example below, we calculate these proportionality scores for simulated relative data, printing the results as a proportionality matrix and also pairwise.
 We refer you to the official vignette for a comprehensive discussion of compositional data, proportionality, and everything this package has to offer.

 ``` r
 set.seed(12345)